-What CEOs are seeing and saying about covid, the election and the economy
+What CEOs are seeing and saying about Covid, the Election and the Economy

-What CEOs are seeing and saying about covid, the election and the economy6 min read .
-11:42 AM IST
+What CEOs are seeing and saying about Covid, the Election and the Economy14 min read .
+Updated: 01 Nov 2020, 01:49 PM IST

 This is what some of the world’s corporate leaders are saying on their quarterly earnings calls about issues ranging from Covid-19 to the U.S. presidential election.